lucia-auth/lucia/documentation/content/main/adapters/custom-adapers.md

 - Must create new `auth_user`.
 - Must create new `auth_key` if parameter `key` is not `null`.
-- Must attempt to remove added `create_user` if `auth_key` creation errors.
+- Must attempt to remove added `auth_user` if `auth_key` creation errors.
 Recommended to use transactions or batch queries.
-- Must return the newly created user
+- Must return the newly created user or `void`
 - Must throw error if `auth_key(id)` violates unique constraint

 ```ts